cmhown/email-syncer/README.md

 http://localhost:8000
 2. Your React app should run at: http://localhost:3000

 ### Usage
 1. Open the React app URL and register a new user.
 2. Log in to your account.
-You will be redirected to the dashboard page.
+You will be redirected to the dashboard page http://localhost:3000.
 3. Link an email provider from the available options (Google or Microsoft).
-4. Your email list will start loading as soon as emails are fetched from the backend.
+4. Your email list will start loading on UI as soon as emails are fetched in the backend.
 5. The frontend uses the EventSource API to get real-time updates from the server.

 ### Email Synchronization Process